In this guide

 NoticeBack to top

-If we are asking a panel to consider imposing an interim order on a nurse or midwife’s registration, we need to give the nurse or midwife reasonable notice.
+If we are asking a panel to consider imposing an interim order on a nurse, midwife or nursing associate’s registration, we need to give the nurse, midwife or nursing associate reasonable notice.
 For an initial interim order hearing we try to give at least seven days’ notice, however this may be shorter in certain cases.
 For instance, if the concerns are particularly serious, or we feel there are urgent public protection needs then we can send the notice less than seven days before the hearing.
-If we do this we will provide reasons for this in the notice of hearing.
+If we do this, we will provide reasons for this in the notice of hearing.

-When a nurse or midwife has told us that they are unable to attend the hearing for a particular reason, or they have asked for further time to secure or prepare representations, because of the urgent nature of the risks, the panel should consider the merits of the application for the interim order.
-If the panel decides that one or more of the legal grounds has been satisfied, the panel should proceed to impose an interim order, but direct that it is listed for a review hearing within the next 14 days, to give the nurse or midwife a further opportunity to attend.
+When a nurse, midwife or nursing associate has told us that they are unable to attend the hearing for a particular reason, or they have asked for further time to secure or prepare representations, because of the urgent nature of the risks, the panel should consider the merits of the application for the interim order.
+If the panel decides that one or more of the legal grounds has been satisfied, the panel should proceed to impose an interim order, but direct that it is listed for a review hearing within the next 14 days, to give the nurse, midwife or nursing associate a further opportunity to attend.
 The review hearing will reconsider the interim order in full.

 Information placed before panelsBack to top

 Due to the urgent nature of our applications for interim orders, it is not always possible for us to apply the same principles for redaction to interim order documents as those we use with substantive hearing documents.
 Our approach to redaction is explained in our Information handling guidance.
-The case material documents will be given in a form that enables the nurse or midwife to comment on the concerns.
+The case material documents will be given in a form that enables the nurse, midwife or nursing associate to comment on the concerns.
 We will redact sensitive information out of the case material but otherwise these documents will generally be un-redacted.

 Reasons for applyingBack to top

 Whenever we apply for an interim order the reasons for the decision must be clear.
-The nurse or midwife will be given these reasons with the documents we send to give notice of the interim order hearing.
+The nurse, midwife or nursing associate will be given these reasons with the documents we send to give notice of the interim order hearing.
 Some cases will be referred for interim order consideration more than once.
 In these cases, we must set out clear reasons why the case should be considered again by a panel, when one or more decisions have already been made.